nitram2342/fensterbrief/README.md

 The wizzard copys template files to the user's template directory.
 These templates should be customized in a last step.

-You can use your own LaTex templates.
+You can use your own LaTeX templates.
 They can be based on the LaTeX g-brief, on scrlttr2 or on any other letter class.
-The templates that are shiped in this package are based on scrlttr2.
+The templates that are shipped in this package are based on scrlttr2.
 There are plenty of template examples on the Internet, which you can adjust to your needs.
 My templates look like this:

 * [Rendered standard letter template](./templates/template-standard-letter.pdf)
 * [Rendered standard invoice template](./templates/template-invoice.pdf)